Release Date: December 22, 2014

 The biomedical advancement, which is under development at the University at Buffalo, could make chemotherapy more efficient, reduce its side effects and improve how doctors treat some of the most deadly forms of cancer.

-“We are developing a novel endoscopic device that will improve our ability to detect and destroy cancer cells,” says Ulas Sunar, PhD, a research assistant professor in UB’s Department of Biomedical Engineering and the principal investigator of a National Institutes of Health grant that supports the research.
+“We are developing a novel endoscopic device that will improve our ability to detect and destroy cancer cells,” says Ulas Sunar, PhD, a research assistant professor in the Department of Biomedical Engineering, a joint program between UB’s School of Engineering and Applied Sciences and the School of Medicine and Biomedical Sciences.
+He is the principal investigator of a National Institutes of Health grant that supports the research.

 Conventional endoscopic imaging has limitations.
 Its image contrast is distorted because light scatters and is absorbed by the body.
 This leads to blurred or low-contrast images of the tumor environment that limit doctors’ ability to visualize tumors.